scottyschup/ruby-curriculum/w1d2/style/method-decomposition.md

 convoluted; just give the answer back directly.

 A general guideline, avoid global state.
 Don't use global variables to get around passing in arguments or return values.
+I basically never use `$` variables.

 ## Don't modify arguments